-According to the New York City Police Department shows there were a total of 228,047 motor vehicle collisions across the city in 2018.
+Data from the New York City Police Department shows there were a total of 228,047 motor vehicle collisions across the city in 2018.
 That number breaks down to:

 For a free legal consultation, call (212) 732-2929